GlobalHydrologyLab/SWOTDEMs/README.md

 # SWOTDEMs
 Ted's work on SWOT derived DEMs

-Many parts of the code require generic plotting and data wranglin' functions I keep in another repository.
+Trimmed down to files and functions needed to reproduce the methods and results in manuscript.